-“I need to go have my test read to me Mrs. Zinn” Pete said as he walked toward the door.
-Mrs. Zinn knows that this accommodation is in Pete’s IEP, but it feels like he relies too heavily upon it.
-He’s in eleventh grade now and has been having his tests read to him since the fourth grade.
-Mrs. Zinn knows that Pete doesn’t seem to engage with instruction and, when asked about it, always tells her that it doesn’t matter because he passes his tests so it’s ok.
-It seems like he could be doing more on his own.
+“I need to go have my test read to me, Mrs. Zinn,” Sophie said as she walked toward the door.
+Mrs. Zinn knows that this accommodation is in Sophie’s IEP, but it feels like she relies too heavily upon it.
+She’s in eleventh grade now and has had her tests read to her since the fourth grade.
+Mrs. Zinn knows that Sophie doesn’t seem to engage with instruction, and when asked about it, Sophie always tells her that it doesn’t matter because she passes his tests, so it’s ok.
+It seems like she could be doing more on her own.

 - Review your IEP’s, do they all include the same accommodations and modifications?
 If so, consider other ways you can meet the student’s needs.

 - Consider the following statement: Accommodations and modifications are selected based on the child’s strengths, needs, and degree of need.
-Consider needs such as reading fluency.
-What accommodations and modifications can you name to support a child with a reading fluency (or other) need?
+Think of a child who struggles to read fluently.
+What accommodations and modifications can you name to support a child with a reading fluency need?
 How does this list change as you consider the degree of need (a fourth-grader with a reading fluency rate of 25 versus 50 words per minute)?
 What about a child whose strength includes “enjoys working with peers” versus “works well independently”?

 - Accomods by Action Driven Education gathers information related to strengths, needs, and degree of need in order to sort and filter through hundreds of accommodations and modifications to prepare a student-specific list of suggested supports for IEP teams to consider.

 Pingback:Inclusion, Specially Designed, to Support Students Around Their Needs - Action Driven Education